wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.4.6 =
+* Fixed an issue with icons for multi line fields and select fields

 = 1.4.5 =
 * Added new help section
 * Added new support interface to offer even better support